 Using Google Analytics, you can create audience lists, which gives you the ability to custom tailor ad copy based on who visited your site and what they did or didn't do once they got there.
 Without building these lists, you're pretty much taking a shotgun approach to remarketing, which is never a good strategy with any form of marketing.

-Some of my favorite audience segments I use for remarketing campaigns are:
+Some of our favorite audience segments we use for remarketing campaigns are:

 - visits to key product or service pages,